apache/flink/docs/streaming_guide.md

 env.genereateSequence(1,10).map(new MyMapper()).setBufferTimeout(timeoutMillis);
 ~~~

+To maximise the throughput the user can call `.setBufferTimeout(-1)` which will remove the timeout and buffers will only be flushed when they are full.
+To minimise latency, set the timeout to a value close to 0 (fro example 5 or 10 ms).
+Theoretically a buffer timeout of 0 will cause all outputs to be flushed when produced, but this setting should be avoided because it can cause severe performance degradation.

 ### Mutability

+This is currently a beta feature and it is only supported for a subset of the available operators.

 Most operators allow setting mutability for reading input data.
 If the operator is set mutable then the variable used to store input data for operators will be reused in a mutable fashion to avoid excessive object creation.
 By default, all operators are set to immutable.
 Usage: